vistadataproject/nodeVISTA/setupDocker/README.md

 * To access the _Rambler_ and Clinical Services REST: http://localhost:9030

 Thick Clients:
-* For CPRS running in a separate virtual machine on your Mac, you need to use actual network IP of the Mac.
-Get that IP address ...
+* The main thick client of VISTA is a Windows application called CPRS.
+To run on a Macintosh, CPRS must be installed and run within a Windows virtual machine using Virtualbox.
+Networking must be bridged for Windows encironment to match that of the Macintosh host.

 ```text
 > ipconfig getifaddr en0